Resources for support at every stage of the writing process:

 - Using the rhetorical modes (narrative, illustration, description, process, definition, classification, cause/effect, comparison/contrast, argument, analysis) to generate ideas about a topic — before trying to draft a thesis — can sometimes help you raise a question worth exploring, one which may provide a strong core idea for a thesis.

-- An effective thesis should be more than a listing of points to be made in your paper, but listing the main points you want to make in the body of your paper may help you think of a core idea that will encompass those points.
+- An effective thesis should be more than a listing of points to be made in your paper, but listing the main points you want to make in the body of your paper may help you think of a core idea that will encompass and/or connect those points.

 - Thesis statements usually answer three questions: